emmy900/IDUMU/README.md

-# IDUMU
+# IDUMU IMMANUEL C.
-this is a school website
+this is a meditation app